rmgibbo/wetfe/docs/glossary.md

 fatigue, ftg
 : Represents the temporary loss of soul chips Ⓢ due to extreme exertion of physical and mental faculties.
 Accumulates during the stressful events that occur between peaceful periods of adventuring.
 Automatically restored after each sound rest.

-fatigue deque
+fatigue deque, Fatigue[]
 : The deque of soul chips Ⓢ and trauma chips Ⓣ that represents exhausted lifeforce and long-term maladies.
 The chips of this deque persist in between encounters, and require specific conditions to cure: the soul chips are generally restored by enjoying a sound rest; and the trauma chips must be explicitly cured by specialized means.

 feat, Ғ
 : An action accomplished by winning a contest, or overcoming a challenge.
 Feats are meant to be a flexible and extensible mechanic in the game, that cover anything characters may try to accomplish in a given situation, including combat, social, and environmental encounters.
 There are four types of feats that may be utilized at any time: 1) feats of strength & endurance, which are governed by constitution; 2) feats of subtlety & finesse, which are governed by dexterity; 3) feats of perception & logic, which are governed by intelligence; and 4) feats of charisma & courage, which are governed by willpower.

 feats of strength & endurance, Ғ:CON
 : A character’s attempt to win a contest, or overcome a challenge using their strength and endurance.
 For example, a character may attempt to pin an opponent by grappling them.
 The character would roll a CON check, as would their opponent.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
-[TODO: Give one example of an F:CON challenge.]
+[TODO: Give one example of an Ғ:CON challenge.]

 feats of subtlety & finesse, Ғ:DEX
-: A character’s attempt to win a contest, or overcome a challenge using their skill and precision.
+: A character’s attempt to win a contest, or overcome a challenge using their subtlety and finesse.
 For example, a character may attempt to pickpocket another being.
 The character would roll a DEX check, while their opponent would roll an INT check to test their perception of the theft.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
-[TODO: Give one example of an F:DEX challenge.]
+[TODO: Give one example of an Ғ:DEX challenge.]

 feats of perception & logic, Ғ:INT
 : A character’s attempt to win a contest, or overcome a challenge using their perception and logic.
 For example, a character may to eavesdrop on a conversation that is rich in jargon, or even held in a foreign tongue that the character has but studied academically.
 The character would roll an INT check, while the GM would roll a state check against a set challenge score.
 Overrolls result in ℜ = 0.
 The character wins the challenge if and only if their result is higher than their opponent’s.
-[TODO: Give one example of an F:INT contest.]
+[TODO: Give one example of an Ғ:INT contest.]

 feats of charisma & courage, Ғ:WIL
 : A character’s attempt to win a contest, or overcome a challenge using their charisma and courage.
 For example, a character may attempt to intimidate another being.
 The character would roll a WIL check, while their opponent would also roll a WIL check to test their mettle against the intimidation.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
-[TODO: Give one example of an F:WIL challenge.]
+[TODO: Give one example of an Ғ:WIL challenge.]

 font
 : Vessels of untapped energy that can be found on equipment.
 Powerful beings may use part of their soul to innervate a font, thereby tapping into its energy and harnessing its effects.